 To keep electricity prices down and ensure grid reliability, America is due for an upgrade.
 Improving the process for siting new transmission infrastructure across regions is critical.
 As Congress and regulators at the Federal Energy Regulatory Commission (FERC) think about rebuilding America’s critical infrastructure, transmission upgrades and expansion should be part of any serious plan.

-Transmission congestion, like what you experience in a traffic jam, costs consumers an extra $6 billion a year.
+Transmission congestion, like what you experience in a traffic jam, cost consumers $13.3 billion in 2021. (source)